P-Z

 The local Registration Authority will assign roles onto the Smartcard, and will also set the Smartcard so that it can be used in the relevant pharmacy, or multiple pharmacies.

 Each pharmacy team member whose role means that they need a Smartcard should have one; Smartcards should not be shared by staff.
-All pharmacy staff registering for a smartcard for the first time will have to go through the full registration process, including having their identity verified to
+All pharmacy staff registering for a smartcard for the first time will have to go through the full registration process, including having their identity verified.

 Problems with Smartcards?